 At the Sentry: prompt, type set trap outlet change, followed by the outlet name and on or off.
-Press Enter, or

-Type set trap outlet change all, followed by on or off and press Enter.
+Press Enter, or Type set trap outlet change all, followed by on or off and press Enter.

-The following command enables the Change trap for the third outlet on the first infeed of the second tower, using the outlet's absolute name:
+The following command enables the Change trap for the first outlet using the outlet's absolute name:

 '''

-Sentry: set trap outlet change .ba3 on<Enter>
+Sentry: set trap outlet change .al on<Enter>

 '''